 What should I do with the leftover paint?

 So, now that you know a lot of things about home depot paint, plan your next painting job and give your home the best makeover.
-However, we suggest to connect with our professional painting contractors and discuss your painting requirements to get the best results.
+However, we suggest to connect with our professional painting contractors near you and discuss your painting requirements to get the best results.

 How do I select a paint finish?